Keesaco/KeesaFlo/README.md

 This project has a number of dependencies which are not committed to this repository.
 For convenience, the project has been prepared for automatic dependency acquisition using AppBuild.
 To build the application download [AppBuild.py](http://jpm.im/AppBuild-0-0-1) and place it in the root directory of the project.
 Running `python AppBuild.py` will download and unzip all dependencies into their correct directories for the app to be run/deployed.
-To run `AppBuild.py` you will need [python 2.7](https://www.python.org/download/releases/2.7.6/) but NOT any version superior to this one.

 In addition to these dependencies, the application requires [pyopenssl](https://github.com/pyca/pyopenssl) to run locally.
 As this is not installed into the application's files it is not downloaded by AppBuild.